 This page has been established to facilitate sharing of information with people researching the surname ASHDOWN primarily in the East Sussex region.
 While the surname is strongly represented in Sussex, it is perhaps even more so in Kent.
 Many of the early ASHDOWN families are connected to families there.
 In Sussex, the village of Rotherfield appears to be a focal point for the surname in the 1500-1700s.

-A PDF copy of the book "The ASHDOWN Wills of East Sussex 1578-1858" is available for free download on the Publications page (see main menu on Home page).
+A PDF copy of the book "The ASHDOWN Wills of East Sussex 1578-1858" is available for free download on the Publications page (see main menu on the left).

 The family trees below have resulted from my research into the Ashdown family and have been numbered to be consistent with the trees given in the book: